cachewerk/relay-docs/docs/1.x/options.md

 ## `OPT_PHPREDIS_COMPATIBILITY`

 Out of the box Relay is [fully compatible](/docs/1.x/compatibility) with PhpRedis.
-However, you may disable the compatiblity mode, which will cause Relay to:
+However, you may disable the compatibility mode, which will cause Relay to:

-1. Return `null` (instead of `false`) when a key doesn't exist
+1. Return `null` when a key doesn't exist, instead of returning `false`
-2. Throw exceptions when a read-error occurs
+2. Throw exceptions when a read-error occurs, instead of returning `false`
 3. Not modify `rawCommand()` responses

 ```php